First Sale Doctrine: Everything You Need to Know

 In this case, the Supreme Court did not agree with the United States publishers and ruled for the Thai student.
-They said that the copies were lawfully made with permission of the copyright holder.
+They said that the copies were lawfully made with the permission of the copyright holder.
 No requirement was needed for the books to be produced in the United States.
 Therefore, the student can use the first sale doctrine to do anything with his or her own copy of the book, even though he does not own the copyright.

 There is a lower risk of liability faced by companies that manufacture or import any product that included copyrighted works.
-The Court said that following made in other countries have copyright software:
+The Court said that the following made in other countries have copyright software:

 The Future of the First Sale Doctrine